Shanghai Chest: Plot

 As Victor Armstrong visits his uncle, Judge Wesley Armstrong, in San Francisco, he is knocked unconscious by an unknown attacker.
 When he wakes up, Victor finds out that his uncle has been stabbed to death.
 The judge's private secretary, Phyllis Powers, finds the two men and calls the police to the scene.
-When Victor wakes upm he has the knife that stabbed his uncle in his hand.
+When Victor wakes up he has the knife that stabbed his uncle in his hand.

 In another part of the city, Tommy Chan and his chauffeur Birmingham, discover a man trying to burglar his way into a house as they are walking home from the movies.
 They make a citizens arrest of the man, who turns out to be the house owner, district attorney Frank Bronson, trying to climb in through the window.
 Tommy, who is the son of private detective Charlie Chan, and his chauffeur are put in jail because of their unlawful action.

 Bronson is head of investigating the judge's murder, and hears from the judge's butler, Bates, that Victor wasn't allowed into the judge's home, and had to climb in through the window in the same way Bronson did.
-In an interview with the police, Phyllis also tells them that she her Victor, who is her boyfriend, argued with the judge about the purchase Victor had made of some stock worth $30,000.
+In an interview with the police, Phyllis also tells them that Victor, who is her boyfriend, argued with the judge about the purchase Victor had made of some stock worth $30,000.

 Phyliis also heard how the judge contacted his lawyer Ed Seward and asked for a meet the following day, in order to update his will, to exclude Victor.
 This information gives Victor the most plausible motive for murdering the judge.

 Famous detective Chan visits Bronson, his old acquaintance, to apologize for his son and Birmingham and their behavior the other night.
 At his visit, Chan overhears that two sets of fingerprints were found on the knife used to kill the judge; one set belonging to Victor and one to hardened criminal Tony Pindello.

 Chan happens to know that Pindello was executed for another murder at San Quentin six months earlier.
 Pindello got his death sentence from Judge Armstrong.
 Chan is then asked by police investigator Ruark to help the police out on the case.

 When district attorney Bronson is shot and killed soon after, Pindello's fingerprints are again found on the scene, on Bronson's desk.
 While investigating the case at judge Armstrong's office, Chan and Ruark catch the judge's clerk Walter Somervale looking through the judge's files.

-The two men also find out that Seward, the judge's attorney, defended Pindello in the trial which ultimately sent him to the gallows.
+The two men also find out that Seward, the judge's attorney, defended Pindello in the trial which ultimately sent him to the electric chair.
 From the judge's documents they find that Seward is also working on a commission against racketeering.